DataDog/hiring-engineers/answers.md

 * ***Include the metric value that caused the monitor to trigger and host ip when the Monitor triggers an Alert state.***
 * ***When this monitor sends you an email notification, take a screenshot of the email that it sends you.***

-Go to the [manage monitors page](https://app.datadoghq.com/monitors/manage) on the Datadog Web Interface and select "[New Monitor](https://app.datadoghq.com/monitors#/create)"
+Go to the [manage monitors page](https://app.datadoghq.com/monitors/manage) on the Datadog Web Interface and select "[New Monitor](https://app.datadoghq.com/monitors#/create)".

 ![New Monitor](/images/13-new-monitor-metric.PNG)

-Configure the thresholds
+Configure the thresholds.

 ![Thresholds](/images/14-monitor-thresholds.PNG)

-Configure the alert/warning/no data notification messages
+Configure the alert/warning/no data notification messages.

 ![Messages](/images/15-monitor-message.PNG)

-Below are the warning and alert (I temporarily changed the my_check.py to force an alert to trigger) e-mail notifications
+Below are the warning and alert e-mail notifications.

 ![Warning](/images/16-warning.PNG)